cockpit-project/cockpit-project.github.io/external/source/HACKING.md

 http://localhost:9090

-After every change to your sources, run `make` to update all the webpacks, and reload cockpit in your browser.
+After every change to your sources the webpacks need to be rebuilt: You can just run `make` to update everything that has changed; for iterating faster, you can run webpack in "watch" mode on the particular page that you are working on, which reduces the build time to less than a third.
+E. g.

+    $ tools/webpack-watch systemd

+Note that this disables eslint by default -- if you want to enable it, run it as

+    $ ESLINT=1 tools/webpack-watch systemd

+Then reload cockpit in your browser after building the page.

 To make Cockpit again use the installed code, rather than that from your git checkout directory, run the following, and log into Cockpit again: